opendocsg/opendoc-supreme-court-judgements/2019_SGHCR_6/report.md

 (b)     In relation to the s 49(2) Argument, Mr Quah contended that under the Payment Clause, the price of the Goods could not be said to be payable on a “day certain irrespective of delivery”.
 The Payment Clause provided for payment to be made within 30 days after the Plaintiff’s “presentation of documents” which, according to Mr Quah, meant that payment could not be said to be “irrespective of delivery” since “presentation of documents requires delivery”.

-(c)     Regarding the Complete Code Argument, Mr Quah accepted that _The Res Cogitans_ overruled _FG Wilson_ on whether the UK SOGA provided a “complete code” for actions on the price, but sought to distinguish _The Res Cogitans_ from the present case on the basis that the intermediate bunker supplier had only brought a claim for price and had not sought proprietary relief, unlike in the present case where both types of relief were sought (in addition to the Damages Claim).[\[note: 34\]](#Ftn_34)
+(c)     Regarding the Complete Code Argument, Mr Quah accepted that _The Res Cogitans_ overruled _FG Wilson_ on whether the UK SOGA provided a “complete code” for actions on the price, but sought to distinguish _The Res Cogitans_ from the present case on the basis that the intermediate bunker supplier had only brought a claim for price and had not sought proprietary relief, unlike in the present case where both types of relief were sought (in addition to the Damages Claim).[^34]

 (d)     Finally, as to the _Sui Generis_ Argument, Mr Quah referred to Professor Bridge’s criticism of the UK Supreme Court’s finding in _The Res Cogitans_ that the contract in that case was _sui generis_ such that the the UK SOGA did not apply.
 He urged caution in the Singapore courts adopting the holdings of the UK Supreme Court in that regard.

-26     The Defendant indicated in its written reply submissions that it “has not and is not taking the position that the Plaintiff cannot maintain its claim for the Price of the Goods”.[\[note: 35\]](#Ftn_35) Notwithstanding that, the Defendant had in those same written submissions argued that the Plaintiff’s reliance on _The Res Cogitans_ was “entirely misplaced” and that “the Court should not grant the Plaintiff judgment on the Price of Goods at this interlocutory stage on the back of the holding in \[_The_\] _Res Cogitans_”.[\[note: 36\]](#Ftn_36) I therefore did not find the Defendant’s position clear.
+26     The Defendant indicated in its written reply submissions that it “has not and is not taking the position that the Plaintiff cannot maintain its claim for the Price of the Goods”.[^35] Notwithstanding that, the Defendant had in those same written submissions argued that the Plaintiff’s reliance on _The Res Cogitans_ was “entirely misplaced” and that “the Court should not grant the Plaintiff judgment on the Price of Goods at this interlocutory stage on the back of the holding in \[_The_\] _Res Cogitans_”.[^36] I therefore did not find the Defendant’s position clear.
 When I sought clarification as to whether the Defendant was contesting the Application, Mr Quah informed me that the Defendant was “not opposing the legal entitlement”, but that the court “need\[ed\] to decide in the round whether \[the Plaintiff\] \[was\] entitled to the Price Claim and nothing else”.

 ## Key issues